SiloCityLabs/blog/content/post/2018/2018-02-02-dual-ac-router-setup-for-120.md

 ### **Step 4: Powerline for Desktop**

-This was an added step, he didn&#8217;t want to use wifi for his main machine.
+This was an added step, he didn't want to use wifi for his main machine.
 I attached it to the second router via ethernet and wired it to the outlet near the header and stapled it all up.
 Very simple, and proved to be an upside.
 Speed tests showed less latency on this because the electric lines in the basement have less of a length to get directly to the upstairs powerline.
-Also free&#8217;s up more wifi bandwidth for other devices.
+Also free's up more wifi bandwidth for other devices.

 ![](/uploads/2018/02/20180203_215456-1008x756.jpg)